 What If I Have Limited Garden Space?

-While we often think of a “host of golden Daffodils” sprawling over a hillside when we think of springtime bulbs, you can also enjoy bulb gardening in a small garden space.
+While we often think of a “host of golden Daffodils” sprawling over a hillside when we think of springtime bulbs, you can also enjoy 3 season bulb gardens in a small garden space.
 Bulb layering is an excellent technique for making the most of your limited garden space.

 Even if you have a space as small as two-feet square, you can dig deep, layer your bulbs and enjoy a brilliant display of blooms come spring.
 In fact, you can have blossoms throughout the summer months and into the autumn if you plan it right.